SFarida/vet-clinic-db/README.md

 ### Usage

-To run the project, execute the following command:
+You can find some examples of queries you can run on the database in queries.sql

 <!--
 Example command: